Internality of autonomous algebraic differential equations: Criteria for internality

 By Fact \ref{fact: int-equiv-map}, there is a definable bijection (maybe over extra parameters) between $r$ and some type-definable set of constants $X$.
 Moreover, the binding group $\bg{F}{r}$ is definably isomorphic, over extra parameters, to $G(\calC)$, where $G$ is an algebraic group.
 Let $F< K$ over which both of these maps are defined.

 Because $X$ is in definable bijection with a type, it must be given by a Zariski dense subset of a variety $V$ defined over $K$.
 We can transfer the action of $G(\calC)$ on $p$ to an action of $G(\calC)$ on $X$.
-Therefore, by Weil's regularization theorem, there is an algebraic variety $W$ defined over $K$ on which $G$ acts regularly, and a $G$-equivariant birational map between $V$ and $W$.
+In this situation, Weil's regularization theorem, also known as Weil's group chunk theorem, states that there is an algebraic variety $W$ defined over $K$ on which $G$ acts regularly, and a $G$-equivariant birational map between $V$ and $W$.
+See Theorem 4.11 of \cite{bouscaren2009model} for more details.
 Because the action of $G$ on $X$ is faithful, so is the action of $G$ on $W$.

 Consider the \emph{Albanese morphism} $W \rightarrow A(W)$, which is a morphism to the abelian variety $A(W)$, characterized by the universal property that any morphism from $W$ to an abelian variety factors through it.
 By a result of Matsumura \cite{matsumura1963algebraic} (see also \cite{brion2010some}), the action of $G$ on $W$ induces a morphism $G \rightarrow A(W)$, and its kernel is linear.